-This story contains details of sexual assault which may be hard to read for some individuals.
+Disclaimer: This story contains details of sexual assault which may be difficult for some individuals.

 On May 26, Rick Westhead of TSN released a groundbreaking article that Hockey Canada had settled a lawsuit from a woman who alleged that eight Canadian Hockey League players for the 2017–18 Canadian Men’s World Junior Team had sexually assaulted her.

 This story gained an incredible amount of traction from the NHL, where a number of players from the team currently play, numerous media sources, as well as from the Government of Canada, who asked Hockey Canada to testify in front of the Parliamentary Subcommittee for Canadian Heritage.
 Because Hockey Canada is a national sports organization, it receives a percentage of its money from the Government of Canada, and the committee summoned leading members of the organization to testify to better understand the situation and whether public funds were used to pay to settle this claim.

 Here is how we got to this situation, how the committee hearing went, and what happens from here

 The initial details

 On April 20 of this year, the victim filed a claim in the Ontario Superior Court in London claiming that she was repeatedly assaulted in a hotel room immediately following a Hockey Canada event that was held on June 18, 2018.
 The defendants in this case were Hockey Canada, the CHL, and eight members of the Men’s National Junior Hockey Team.
 The eight were not named by name, but as John Does 1 through 8.